AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/faqs/faq-create-share-proofs-files.md

 If you have sufficient rights on a proof, you can use the proofing viewer, your Dashboard, or any of the list views to add reviewers to an existing proof (see [Share a Proof in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/share-proof.md)&nbsp;and [Manage Items on the Views Page in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/manage-your-work/manage-items-on-views-page.md).

 Adding reviewers is the most common way to share proofs.
-If you’d like to explore other available options, see:
+If you'd like to explore other available options, see:

 * [Share proof links in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/share-proof-links.md)&nbsp;
 * [Share the Public URL in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/share-public-url.md)&nbsp;